France tests EU rules with 2015 budget, Italy also may fall short

 However, the law itself is not due to come into effect until early 2015 and will in the meantime face tough resistance from lobby groups seeking to water down its provisions.

-Brussels remains sceptical as to whether the Macron plan would be sufficient but suggested it could help break the stalemate after the modest labour and pension reforms already put in place by the Hollande government since 2012.
+Brussels remains skeptical as to whether the Macron plan would be sufficient but suggested it could help break the stalemate after the modest labor and pension reforms already put in place by the Hollande government since 2012.

-France's jobs market, with its high level of worker protection and hugely complex labour code, is coming under special scrutiny from Brussels as a brake on the country's competitiveness.
+France's jobs market, with its high level of worker protection and hugely complex labor code, is coming under special scrutiny from Brussels as a brake on the country's competitiveness.

 A lowering of France's minimum wage and extra efforts to help workers shift from declining sectors into new ones are among the moves Brussels would welcome, the EU source said.